shreyasmc1234/Students_Data_Analysis/README.md

 # Students_Data_Analysis

 ### Project Overview:
 This project analyzes student data using Python libraries (NumPy, pandas, Matplotlib, Seaborn).
-It explores gender distribution, the positive impact of parental education on courses, and the non-impact of marital status on education.
+It explores gender distribution, the impact of parental education on students academic scores and the impact of marital status on students education.
 It also examines ethnic group distribution using bar graphs and pie charts for clear visual insights.

 #### Gender Distribution: